tisho/sketch-plugins/Symbols/README.md

 # Sketch Symbols

+## DEPRECATED: Symbols are now part of Sketch 3.

 Sketch Symbols is a plug-in for [Sketch](http://bohemiancoding.com/sketch/) that lets you mimic basic Smart Objects / Symbols functionality by automatically syncing changes between layer groups named in a particular way.
 As an added bonus, you can mark certain text layers in your symbols as dynamic and have their styles replicated, but not their content.

 ## Demo